Psychometric Assessments

 • Read questions and answer choices carefully - do not lose points due to simple mistakes.

 • For multiple choice questions, eliminate as many wrong answers as possible.
 For example, with numerical tests a quick estimate may help you to discard options without working out every alternative.
+Alternatively, 'answer' the question in your head before seeking the response that matches your answer.

 • Both speed and accuracy are important, so: